 So it was necessary that Bateman’s should contain no regrets or stifled miseries; it would become a sanctuary, “The very-own house” and “A good and peaceable place”, situated in a tiny corner of the Sussex Weald, the Dudwell valley, and close to a rich English heritage that often inspired Kipling’s tales.
 Rudyard and Carrie bought Bateman’s for £9,300 in 1902.
 It had no bathroom, electricity or upstairs running water.
 But Kipling was earning around £5,000 a year, a huge amount in those days, and could afford to dabble.
 Within the 33 acre estate was an old mill; Kipling had the 18th century mechanism decommissioned and a modern water turbine and generator installed to bring electric light into the house.
 He enlisted the help of Sir William Willcocks, who had installed the first Aswan Dam (“a trifling affair on the Nile”), on the project.
 And that’s another thing about Kipling: he was extraordinarily well-connected.
 Stanley Baldwin, politician and three times Prime Minister, was a cousin and particular friend.
 Other chums included Henry James, H Rider Haggard, Arthur Conan Doyle, Cecil Rhodes, Max Aitken and King George V. By all accounts, he loved visitors and you get a sense of this from wandering round the house.
-It was built in 1634 for a local ‘ironmaster’ (iron producer); iron had been worked in this part of Sussex since before the Romans came.
+It was built in 1634 for a local ironmaster (iron producer); iron had been worked in this part of Sussex since before the Romans came.
 Yet despite its antiquity, Bateman’s is stuck firmly in a time somewhere between late Victorian and the 1920s.
-Which is exactly right – and what you want.
+Which is exactly where you want it to be.
 It was bequeathed to the National Trust on Carrie’s death in 1939, and a first-class job has been done preserving the place so that it speaks of the man and his family.